Simply-Love/Simply-Love-SM5/README.md

 # ------------ Differences from 1.0.3 ------------
 - "Random" added to song wheel.
 - "Random" added to group wheel.
+- "Random" will work for all sorts/subsorts and filters.
+- Add usb icon to signify songs with edit charts.
-- A notification sits at the bottom corner to notify if the player has filters active.
+- A notification at the bottom corner of screen select music to notify if the player has filters active.
 (In case they forget!)
 - New original menu & game over music.
 - Last song played/seen are properly set now.
 - Small bug fixes involving music wheel input.